gbravo1/dry_diagonal_traits_birds/README.md

 Below, we generate a dataset containing all South American species and information from the dry diagonal bird list (south_american).
 A final dataset, including AVONET morphological and ecological data for all South American species, is created.

+Below, we generate a dataset containing all South American species and information from the dry diagonal bird list (south_american).
+A final dataset, including AVONET morphological and ecological data for all South American species, is created.

+  * **1. List of South American birds with dry diagonal information**: It creates a list of all South American birds including all fields in the list of dry diagonal birds.

+  * **2. Consolidated List of South American birds with their ecological and morphological data from AVONET**: It includes all morphological and ecological data in AVONET for all South American birds.
+For dry diagonal birds, there is extra information on occurrence.

 ```{r, message=FALSE, warning = FALSE}

 # List of South American birds with dry diagonal information